j4m355/node-server-resource-monitor/README.md

 #Node Server Resource Monitor

-This 'tool' allows you to easily keep an eye on the current resource utilisation on your linux server.
+This 'tool' allows you to easily keep an eye on the current resource utilisation on your Linux or Windows server.

 ##What it does
-Executes ```top``` on the linux server and returns the result to any client browser.
+Executes ```top``` or ```tasklist``` (if windows) on the server and returns the result to any client browser.
 Useful for keeping an eye on your servers.
 Looks pretty good on mobiles and tablets too.

 ![Alt text](/app/public/images/screenshot.png?raw=true "User Interface")